 Florent has contributed to many different recordings, including Hypercube and a Live from Taïwan with the Paris Brass Band, a disc called Fantasy (pieces by A. Plog, E. Carter, W. Lutoslawsky, creation by K. Beffa), an album dedicated to Fineberg and Murail recorded at the Ircam… He arranges for strings and choirs (Tryo, Clarika at the St Germain Estival), for brass (Ryan Leslie at the Cabaret Sauvage), accompanies artists like Michel Legrand, Vladimir Cosma, Vincent Delerm, Yaël Naïm, Ibrahim Maalouf, Juliette… in studio sessions (Ferber, Davout, Guillaume Tell, EuropaCorp) or at the Victoires de la Musique, Taratata, Mogador, Olympia…

 Freelance conductor, Florent is the Artistic Director of the Metalak Euskal Herrian and the Principal Trombone of the Ensemble 2e2m and the French Air Force Band.
 He is coordinator of theorchestras and conducting classes at the Creteil Regional Conservatory, conductor for the Démos programme and trainer for the Philharmonie de Paris.

-During the summer 2021, Florent DIDIER was honoured with the Chevalier de l’Ordre des Arts et des Lettres, an award given by the French Minister of Culture.
+During the summer 2021, Florent DIDIER was honoured with the title Chevalier de l’Ordre des Arts et des Lettres, a distinction awarded by the French Minister of Culture.